sib-swiss/sparql-llm/README.md

 > **Experimental entities indexing**: it can take a lot of time to generate embeddings for millions of entities.
 So we recommend to run the script to generate embeddings on a machine with GPU (does not need to be a powerful one, but at least with a GPU, checkout [fastembed GPU docs](https://qdrant.github.io/fastembed/examples/FastEmbed_GPU/) to install the GPU drivers and dependencies)
 >
 > ```sh
-> docker compose -f compose.dev.yml up vectordb -d
+> docker compose up vectordb -d
 > VECTORDB_URL=http://localhost:6334 nohup uv run --extra gpu src/sparql_llm/agent/indexing/index_entities.py --gpu &
 > ```
 >